 - Domain Authority (DA) and Domain Ranking (DR) are two factors that dictate your site’s authority.
 The more high-quality backlinks you earn, the more authoritative your site will be.
 Higher authority means your site will appear more on SERP.

 - More backlinks mean more brand awareness.
 And with more people knowing about your product, the more organic traffic you can gain.
-This could be leverage to convert this traffic into sales.
+This could be leveraged to convert this traffic into sales.

 As mentioned in our last article about link building, backlinks contribute a lot to establishing authority.
 Your site will be more trustworthy in the eyes of search engines if you have more links pointing back to your site.

 The same is true when it comes to outbound links.
-Visitors will also see your site as a credible one if you cite authority websites in your articles.
+Visitors will also see your site as a credible one if you cite authoritative websites in your articles.

 If they trust your site, visitors will more likely buy your product or subscribe to your services.
 It’s easier for visitors to move down your sales funnel if they trust your brand.